Carl Gustav Magnusson: Ongoing activities

 Since retiring from Knoll in 2005, Magnusson has remained active as a designer, consultant and lecturer.
 In 2005, Magnusson founded CGM Design which serves furniture and automotive manufacturers in product development and design strategy.
 Today he continues in the fields of office design and environment, as well as lighting systems, automobiles, and household appliances, furnishings, and textiles.
 In addition to Knoll, he has designed products for Spinneybeck, Teknion, Stegner Engineering, Arexit, Momentum Textiles, Allseating, Nienkamper, and the MoMA Design Store (co-designed with his wife, architect Emanuela Frattini Magnusson).

 He has lectured on design matters for BMW, Knoll, Maharam, AIA, Waterworks, IIDA, ArtCenter College of Design, Yale Library, Michael Graves College and SCAD, among others.
 Magnusson is a frequent jury member for design competitions internationally including iF Product Design Award, Yale School of Architecture, ArtCenter College of Design, and Good Design Awards.
 He also serves as an expert witness on design matters.

 In 2012, the design industry publication Contract named him the 2012 design "legend" of the year, saying of him: "he is an industrial designer, as well as a curator, lecturer, mentor, inventor, organizer, talent scout, and visionary.
 And his influence has spread out in multiple directions around the globe."

 Personal life

-Magnusson is a Porsche aficionado, and he and his 912 Outlaw are featured in the book, "Porsche Outlaws."
+Magnusson is married to architect Emanuela Frattini Magnusson.
+He has four children, Kolin Erik Magnusson, Gregor Daniel Magnusson, Cecilia Helen Magnusson, and Oliver Marco Magnusson, as well as grandchildren.
+Magnusson is also a Porsche aficionado, and he and his 912 Outlaw are featured in the book, "Porsche Outlaws."